Best Nylon String Guitar Shortlist – Price Points $100 to $1000

 Things to Consider When Buying a Nylon String Guitar

-This section explains some of the terminologies you will come across when you look at nylon string guitars and discuss them - this, along with a few tips, will help you determine which guitar characteristics will suit your playing style.
+This section explains some of the terminologies you will come across when you look at nylon string acoustic guitars and discuss them; this, along with a few tips, will help you determine which guitar characteristics will suit your playing style.

-If you need clarification on the different parts of a guitar, then the diagram at the bottom of this blog post will explain them to you.
+If you need clarification on the different parts of a guitar, then the diagram at the bottom of this article will explain them to you.

 The Different Types of Classical Guitars

 Classical Guitars usually have deeper bodies, wider nut widths, and higher action than flamenco-style guitars.
-They typically have thicker spruce or cedar tops and rosewood or mahogany backs and sides, which tend to give them a more mellow or rounded tone roughly covering the frequency spectrum of an orchestra.
+They typically have thicker spruce or cedar tops and rosewood or mahogany backs and sides, which tend to give them a more rounded or mellow sound, roughly covering the frequency spectrum of an orchestra.
 They are primarily intended to be played solo or in tiny ensembles.

-Spanish Guitars are a sub-set of classical guitars traditionally made in Spain with bracing, construction techniques, and tonal characteristics, which experts say vary by region.
+Spanish Guitars are a subset of classical guitars traditionally made in Spain with bracing, construction techniques, and tonal characteristics that, experts say, vary by region.

 Concert Guitars are high-end classical guitars made by luthiers, usually following centuries-old traditional methods and the use of expensive materials.
 A typical luthier may only produce 4 to 6 guitars per year or, in a more extensive operation, perhaps as many as 20.
 A lower-priced concert guitar usually costs between $2,000 and $3,000, with higher-end models going well into the 5-figure range.

-Nylon String Guitars include all of the types of guitars above in addition to many modern hybrid guitars which can combine characteristics of many different kinds of guitars, including steel-string acoustic and electric guitars as well as some that come with pickups and electronics built-in.
+Nylon String Guitars include all of the types of guitars above in addition to many modern hybrid guitars that can combine the characteristics of many different kinds of guitars, including steel-string acoustic and electric guitars, as well as some that come with pickups and electronics built-in.
 Due to this guide's price range, most guitars here are considered Classical, Flamenco, or Hybrid guitars.

 Crossover Nylon String Guitars